Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().setUserProperties(userProperties);
 ```

+!!!note

+    This method is a wrapper around `Identify.set` and `identify`.

 #### Arrays in user properties

 User properties can be arrays.
-You can directly set arrays or use `append` to generate an array.
+Directly set arrays or use `append` to generate an array.

 ```js
 var values = ['value1', 'value2'];